-F-Class: F-Class involves using a front rest, a rear sandbag and telescopic sights.
-Like Fullbore, it is shot from the prone position.
-There are 3 categories in F-Class.
+F-Class: F-Class involves using a front rest, a rear sandbag and telescopic sights, typically fired in the prone position.
+There are 4 categories in F-Class to allow for many configurations and specifications of rifle.

 Electronic targets